 But all these cost us money — and, depending on the form of payment chosen, this cost can add up to a nice sum at the end of the year.
-Today, let us take a look at what payment solutions are the most common and how much they cost the payer – you.
+Today, let us take a look at what payment solutions are the most common and how much they cost the payer — that’s you, my friend.

 E-Wallets have seen a rise in the last decade, becoming a widespread payment method online.
-No wonder — they are an instant and quite convenient way to send and receive money to and from people all over the world.
+No wonder — they are an instant and quite a convenient way to send and receive money to and from people all over the world.

-Depending on the service you use, there might be no charge for you sending money to someone else (or a business) or there might be a small fee deducted on your side.
+Depending on the service you use, there might be no charge for you to send money to someone else (or a business) or there might be a small fee deducted on your side.